michael-lynch/geopost/README.md

 ##Instructions

-Include jQuery, the Google Geocoding API and the plugin the head or footer of your page.
+Include jQuery, the Google Geocoding API and the plugin in the head or footer of your page.

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>

     <script src="//maps.googleapis.com/maps/api/js?v=3.exp&sensor=false"></script>

-    <script src="/js/plugins/getPostalCode.js"></script>
+    <script src="/js/plugins/geoPost.js"></script>

 Create an anchor, submit input or button to trigger the lookup and an input, div or span to contain the postal code that is returned.